 Steve Wang’s “Drive” is an exceptionally entertaining action film, but it’s a miserable everything else.
-The movie, about a Hong Kong supersoldier who escapes to America with an army of inept bad guys at his tail, would make a fine Jet Li movie, and in fact you get the feeling that lead Mark Dacascos has been directed by Wang to act as if he was Jet Li.
-I know it sounds confusing, but if you’ve seen any number of Li’s movies, you’ll know what I mean.
+The movie, about a Hong Kong supersoldier who escapes to America with an army of inept bad guys on his tail, would make a fine Jet Li movie, and in fact you get the feeling that lead Mark Dacascos has been directed by Wang to act as if he was Jet Li.
+I know it sounds confusing, but if you’ve seen any number of Li’s movies you’ll know what I mean.

 Dacascos plays Toby Wong, a Hong Kong agent carrying around a super duper bio-weapon implanted in his chest that allows him to do incredible feats like…well, he really doesn’t do much with it except punch and kick and spin really fast.
-Regardless, Toby is wanted by the Evil Corporation that put the implant in him, and they’ve spared no expense to get him back alive.
+Regardless, Toby is wanted by the Evil Corporation that put the implant in him and they’ve spared no expense to get him back alive.
 Escaping to America, Wong finds help in the form of Malik (Kadeem Hardison), an unemployed barfly who becomes Wong’s unwilling ally.
 Oh, and if Wong can get to a friendly American corporation in time, they’ll remove the implant from his chest and give him a cool $5 million in exchange.

 You’ll have to excuse me for trying to inject a bit of reason into one single thing that “Drive” does, because I just can’t help myself.
-Whatever the case, Mark Dacascos (“Crying Freeman”) is very good in the role of the reformed assassin, although I have to wonder why a guy working as a Red Chinese assassin in Hong Kong is named “Toby”.
+Anyways, Mark Dacascos (“Crying Freeman”) is very good in the role of the reformed assassin, although I have to wonder why a guy working as a Red Chinese killer in Hong Kong is named “Toby”.
 And while the movie tells us that the implant in Wong’s chest makes him faster and stronger, apparently they lied, because Wong keeps kicking and punching and beating up Madison’s mercenaries, and yet they keep coming and coming and coming!
 Super strength?
 I think not.

 Kadeem Hardison (“Showtime”) plays the smart-alecky buddy well, and also gets in some good one-liners.
-His role is pretty much the comedian to Dacascos’ straight man, and the two offers up some decent chemistry.
+His role is pretty much the comedian to Dacascos’ straight man, and the two offer up some decent chemistry.
 Brittany Murphy (“8 Mile”) shows up as a ditzy motel manager who helps the boys out.

 “Drive” is a terrific action film, filled with inspired martial arts sequences.
 Unfortunately that’s pretty much all the movie has to offer.
 Mark Dacascos has never looked more “Hong Kong”, even if the actor himself doesn’t actually look Chinese.
 For that matter, it seems rather odd that all the supposedly Chinese characters are played by Japanese actors.
-And no, I don’t have to see their real names to know that they’re Japanese, and not Chinese.
+And no, I don’t have to see their real names to know they’re Japanese and not Chinese.

 Steve Wang (director) / Scott Phillips (screenplay)